 Ego can give some negative impacts such as co-founders conflict, not able to build a great team and affect your decision making.
 When coming to a discussion between co-founders, listen to understand instead listen to reply to avoid miss communication and leads to an argument.
 Nobody wants to work in poor and toxic startup culture

-Besides that, please stop repetitive early celebrations on social media because in reality, nobody cares about your startup.
+Besides that, please stop repetitive early celebrations on social media because, in reality, nobody cares about your startup.
 The real intention of the founder is to feed their ego to show the whole world that he is the best (not as a company or team).
-Make sure your deliverables is more than your celebration.
+Make sure your deliverables are more than your celebration.
 Business is a marathon, not a sprint.

 You can’t chase two rabbits at one time.